ptachukf/ev-data/README.md

 the key for developing EV-related applications.

-This dataset (`data/ev-data.json`) can be freely integrated into ANY application.
-Mentioning Open EV Data as a source is appreciated!
+This dataset (`data/ev-data.json`) can be freely integrated into ANY application under the terms of our [license](#license).
+Attribution is required.

 This data is used for [Kilowatt – Electric Car Timer](https://apps.apple.com/us/app/kilowatt-electric-car-timer/id1502312657?itsct=apps_box_link&itscg=30200) app available on the Apple App Store.

-It's a fork of the side project of the charging price and tariff comparison platform [Chargeprice](https://www.chargeprice.app) who stopped maintaining this project.
+This project started as a fork of the side project of the charging price and tariff comparison platform [Chargeprice](https://www.chargeprice.app) who stopped maintaining this project.

 ## Available Data